Forewords

 Note: Gartner’s accessible yet detailed coverage is perfect for business professionals and anyone interested in how generative AI can be applied across industries.

-1. Hands-On Large Language Models
+6. A Survey of Large Language Models

 - Type: Book

 - Note: This practical guide teaches you how to build, fine-tune, and deploy LLMs.
 Ideal for developers, data scientists, and AI practitioners ready to get their hands dirty.
 Also available on shadow libraries.
+Chapter 6 Prompt Engineering shows some basic techniques to construct a good prompt.

 3. The 2025 AI Engineer Reading List